On this page:

-In 2019, at least one psychosocial risk factor was recorded in one-third (33%) of drug-induced deaths.
-For intentional drug-induced deaths, this proportion was more than 3 in 5 (61%) (Table S1.1b).
+In 2021, at least one psychosocial risk factor was recorded in over one-third (36%) of drug-induced deaths.
+For intentional drug-induced deaths, this proportion was about 7 in 10 (71%) (Table S1.2).

-Personal history of self-harm was the most commonly identified risk factor (12%), followed by relationship issues including: disruption of family by separation and divorce (5%); disappearance and death of a person in the primary support group (3.6%); and problems in relationship with spouse or partner (3.2%) (Table S1.1c).
-However, there were some notable differences when they were examined by intent, age and sex:
+Personal history of self-harm continued to be the most commonly identified risk factor (12%), followed by relationship issues including: disruption of family by separation and divorce (3.9%); disappearance and death of a person in the primary support group (3.8%); and limitations of activities due to disability (3.7%) (Table S1.3).
+However, there were some notable differences when they were examined by intent, age, and sex:

-This figure shows that Personal history of self harm was the leading psychosocial risk factor identified in drug-induced deaths for all drug classes and types except for cocaine, where the leading risk factor was Disruption of family by separation and divorce.
+This figure shows that Personal history of self harm was the leading psychosocial risk factor identified in drug-induced deaths for all drug classes.

 Associated causes of death refer to conditions other than the underlying cause of death and can include diseases that are part of the chain of events leading to death, risk factors and co-morbid conditions (ABS 2020).
 People with multiple associated causes of death recorded will be counted in more than one category.

-AIHW analysis of the National Mortality Database showed that of drug-induced deaths in 2019 (Table S1.1c):
+AIHW analysis of the National Mortality Database showed that of drug-induced deaths in 2021 (Table S1.3):

 For related content on deaths due to harmful alcohol consumption, see also: